World of Warcraft: The Burning Crusade: Gameplay

-Arena matches have taken a more prominent role in World of Warcraft's PvP content, and have developed into an electronic sport.
+Arena matches have taken a more prominent role in World of Warcraft's PvP content and developed into an esport.
 One example of Arena matches as an electronic sport was the World Series of Video Games in 2007, where player teams competed in 3 vs 3 matches to earn cash prizes.
 Blizzard also holds its own seasonal tournament, the World of Warcraft Arena Tournament, which pitches teams from servers all around the world against each other.
 This tournament concludes with a 5v5 world final event, the first of which took place at BlizzCon ’07 and so ended season 1.

 Additional "outdoor" PvP objectives were implemented, which are different for each zone in which they are located.
 Most of these outdoor PvP objectives involve "capturing" key points to reward players of the same faction in the area, usually with a temporary buff that adds a damage boost to player attacks or increases the rate players gain experience or faction points while the players are in the zone.
 For example, Terokkar Forest's PvP contest involves players standing near towers in order to capture them while defending the towers in PvP combat with players of the opposite faction that try to capture the objective.
 Other examples include Halaa in Nagrand and the Hellfire Fortifications in Hellfire Peninsula, where players compete for control to unlock quest and vendor access or gain factional reputation for rewards.